-Homeschooling in Florida offers families a unique opportunity to tailor education to each child’s needs while enjoying the flexibility that the state law provides.
-In this comprehensive A-Z guide, we will walk you through everything you need to know: legal requirements, curriculum options, evaluations, and practical tips.
-Whether you are a new parent considering this educational route or you want to optimize your current homeschooling system, this guide covers it all.
+Homeschooling in Florida lets you tailor education to each child’s needs.
+This flexibility comes from state law.
+In this A-Z guide, we’ll walk you through everything you need to know: legal requirements, curriculum options, evaluations, and practical tips.
+Whether you’re new to homeschooling or want to improve your current system, this guide covers it all.

-Florida’s homeschool laws are designed to be flexible and supportive.
-Parents are required to file a Notice of Intent within 30 days of starting a homeschool program, maintain a well-documented portfolio of their child’s work, and conduct annual evaluations.
-We will break down these regulations along with practical steps in this guide.
+Florida’s homeschool laws are flexible and supportive.
+A Notice of Intent must be filed within 30 days of starting.
+A portfolio of your child’s work must be kept.
+Annual evaluations are required.
+We’ll break down these rules with practical steps in this guide.

 Step 1: Understanding the Legal Framework